shawnmckinney/apache-fortress-demo/README-RATIONALE.md

 The idea for this talk started several years back, when I first began working full-time with Symas.
 I was working on a project that spanned multiple companies with my friend and colleague, John Field, who's a security architect at EMC, now Pivotal.

-At the time, we were working on a process to migrate legacy COBOL apps from running on their native IBM z Series mainframe platform to run on top of open systems architectures, i.e. Linux.
+At the time, we were working on a process to migrate legacy COBOL apps from running on their native IBM z/Series mainframe platform to run on top of open systems architectures, i.e. Linux.

 These were massive programs with millions of lines of code, built over decades.
 Their conversion processes required mimicking the mainframe's legendary security controls onto Linux platforms, using what was available to us via native and non-native security controls.